capitano-futuro/hello-world/README.md

 # hello-world
 what up?

+[already at the top where you have your site-logo linked to mainpage you have also "All Transactions - button" which exactly does the same]

 Monero "BADCACA" tracking project
 Monero's main selling point is privacy.
 That promise doesn't work, 'cause there are several ways to track it.
 Did you use Monero yesterday?
 If so, check the list below, you might be on it.